Table of Contents

-When looking for understanding at the financial markets, there are few technical analysis types available.
-The most popular methods include momentum analysis, which uses mathematical indicators applied on a price to look at the current forces in the market; fundamental bias analysis that relays on fiscal economics data releases, mathematical standard deviation based analysis; key levels analysis which use daily pivots, Fibonacci levels, daily highs, and lows, etc.
+When looking for an understanding of the financial markets, there are few technical analysis types available.
+The most popular methods include momentum analysis, which uses mathematical indicators applied to a price to look at the current forces in the market, and fundamental bias analysis, which relays on fiscal economics data releases.
+Mathematical standard deviation-based analysis; key levels analysis which uses daily pivots, Fibonacci levels, daily highs and lows, etc.

 However, none of these very commonly used analysis types deal with the core question of why price behaves at a specific price level.

 When the price approaches a key level, different scenarios can be expected to happen; At a key level price may reverse, it may retrace shortly and break the level, it can break the level, or it may false break (aka, Fake-out).

 Order Flow Analysis provides a reliable definition for key levels, But also one more aspect which is very unique; that is how strong the resistance at that level may be.

 Before we go any further, we must understand what is the concept behind price changes.
 Prices move because of an imbalance between the amount of buyers demand to sellers supply.
 This is how exchanges determine what will be the next quote tick.
 This works on every market, from stocks, futures, options, commodities, bonds, and forex currencies.